Naira appreciates against dollar - Nigeria Today

 Naira appreciates against dollar

+The Naira on Monday appreciated against the dollar at the parallel market, newsmen report.

-The Nigerian currency gained two points to exchange at N365 to the dollar.
+The Nigerian currency gained two points to exchange at N365 to the dollar, stronger than N367 it traded on Friday, while the pound sterling and the Euro closed at N465 and N410, respectively.

+At the Bureau De Change (BDC) segment, the Naira exchanged at N363 to the dollar, while the pound sterling and the Euro traded at N465 and N412, respectively.

+Trading at the interbank market saw the Naira closed officially at N305.95 to the dollar, while the pound sterling and the Euro closed at N397.12 and N349.22, respectively.

 Do you something awesome to share with the world?
 Click here to share